-In fact, there are things in this world that should make us angry.
-We should be outraged by injustices, violence, greed, poverty, and death that run rampant all around us.
+There are things in this world that should make us angry.
+We should be outraged by the injustices, violence, greed, poverty, and death that run rampant all around us.
 That should stir up an anger deep within us because it’s just not right.
-That anger is good; it’s a righteous anger.
+That anger is good; it’s righteous anger.
 It’s the same anger that God feels when he sees the evil that is so pervasive in the world.

 And that’s exactly what Jesus did.
 When he got angry over the evil in this world, he never stooped to its level.
 In his anger, he did not sin.

-As we look at what made Jesus mad, I would encourage push back against the urge to point the finger.
-It’s really easy to see how those people did something that made Jesus mad, butit’s really hard to see it in ourselves.
+As we look at what made Jesus mad, I would encourage you to push back against the urge to point the finger.
+It’s really easy to see how those people did something that made Jesus mad, but it’s really hard to see it in ourselves.
 Instead of pointing the finger, look in the mirror.

 1. The Human Condition